-At the arraignment, the judge will advise the defendant of the charges entered against them, explains their rights under the law and then the defendant will be required to enter a plea, either guilty or not guilty.
+At the arraignment, the judge will advise the defendant of the charges entered against them, explain their rights under the law and then the defendant will be required to enter a plea, either guilty or not guilty.
 An entry of a guilty plea will result in an immediate sentencing for a DWI conviction, while a not guilty plea will have your case adjourned, or postponed, to a later date for trial.
 If you appear at your arraignment without legal counsel, the judge will explain that you have the right to an attorney if you cannot afford one.

 If you are charged with driving under the influence of drugs or alcohol in New Jersey, you can expect your arraignment to be scheduled within a few days of your arrest.
-To find out more about the arraignment process in New Jersey or to get answers to some questions you may have about your DWI charge, you should contact a DWI lawyers.
+To find out more about the arraignment process in New Jersey or to get answers to some questions you may have about your DWI charge, you should contact a DWI lawyer.

 How Can I Find Out My Arraignment Date?